 Community Right to Bid

-Part 5 Chapter 3 of the Localism Act 2011 deals with the setting up of lists of assets of community value and sets out the nomination process for Community Right to Bid.
+Part 5 in Chapter 3 of the Localism Act 2011 deals with setting up lists of assets of community value and sets out the nomination process for Community Right to Bid.

 Only eligible community groups, local parish councils or local neighbourhood planning forums and charities can nominate properties.

-Latest news Government announce £3.6 Million programme to help communities take control of their local pub.
+Latest news - the government announced £3.6 Million programme to help communities take control of their local pub.

 Page last updated: 24 November 2023